-Power plants heat water to steam, which turns a turbine to produce electricity.
-Cooling systems are required to turn the steam back to water so the cycle can continue.
+A power plant generates electricity by boiling water to steam, which turns a turbine that then turns a generator.
+Cooling systems are required to cool the steam back to water so the cycle can continue.

 Most power plants use one of two types of cooling water systems.
 Once-through cooling withdraws water from a water body and circulates it within the plant to condense the steam from the turbine into water through heat absorption.
 In a wet cooling tower system, circulating water from the plant moves through the tower and is cooled by evaporation.

 Water Consumption by Energy Source